barn2plugins/posts-data-table/readme.txt

 3. **List posts in a table with rows on one line** by using the parameter `wrap=false`.
 If selected columns no longer fit in the table, then a "+" icon will appear to the left of each row to allow access to the rest of the data: `[posts_data_table wrap="false" rows_per_page="5"]`
 4. **List posts in a table sortable by any column**.
 If the column does not appear in your table, it will be added as a hidden column at the end, so the ordering still works as expected.
 This example sorts each post by title.
 It also shows how to use `content_length` to set the number of words in the `content` column: `[posts_data_table sort_by="title" columns="date,author,title,content" content_length=5 rows_per_page="5"]`

-You can [see all of these in action on our demo site](https://barn2.co.uk/posts-table/), and do even more with [Posts Table Pro](https://barn2.co.uk/wordpress-plugins/posts-table-pro/?utm=content&utm_source=wporg&utm_content=posts-table-free), our premium plugin!
+You can see all of these in action [on the plugin demo](https://poststable-free.barn2.com), and do even more with [Posts Table Pro](https://barn2.co.uk/wordpress-plugins/posts-table-pro/?utm=content&utm_source=wporg&utm_content=posts-table-free), our premium plugin!

 Popular use cases for Pro take advantage of advanced features, including support for custom post types, advanced filtering, and media embed support, letting you [build your own WordPress document library](https://barn2.co.uk/wordpress-document-library-plugin/), [create a WordPress file manager](https://barn2.co.uk/wordpress-file-manager/), or create a [WordPress events table](https://barn2.co.uk/events-calendar-table-list/).